 Val Kilmer’s not-awful idea for a sequel to Michael Mann’s ‘Heat’

-The other day Val Kilmer sat down with Larry King on Hulu’s new “Larry King Now” program to discuss his badass career as an actor.
-The 53-year-old, who helped define ’90s machismo with roles in George P. Cosmatos’s silly but studly “Tombstone,” Oliver Stone’s oversexed “The Doors” and of course Michael Mann’s neo-noir classic “Heat,” should get mad props for his contributions to film.
+The other day Val Kilmer sat down with Larry King on Hulu’s new “Larry King Now” program to discuss his killer career.
+The 53-year-old, who helped define ’90s machismo with roles in George P. Cosmatos’s silly but studly “Tombstone,” Oliver Stone’s oversexed “The Doors” and of course Michael Mann’s neo-noir classic “Heat,” should receive more praise for his contributions to film.
 And not just from the ’90s.
 Check out his performance in David Mamet’s “Spartan” in 2004.
 So unsung.